hapijs/hapi-pino/README.md

   Takes a function with the request as an input, and returns the object that will be passed into pinoLogger.child().

+  Note: Omitting `req` from the child bindings will omit it from all logs, most notably the response log, except "request start".

 ### `options.ignorePaths: string[]`
   Takes an array of string routes and disables logging for each.
 Useful for health checks or any route that does not need logging.